 One of the interesting hobbies to get into nowadays, is miniature painting.
 It has been around for a very long time and is attracting more and more individuals.

 It is really interesting to see a character come to life with the tip of your brush, and let your imagination run wild.
 Miniature figures are widely sold online and in specialized stores all over the world, so this is a hobby for everyone.

 There are a few things that you need before you can start painting your miniatures.
-Besides a proper miniature painting kit and paint, you’ll need a lamp that lights up your entire work area brightly, so all details are properly illuminated.
+Besides a proper miniature painting kit, you’ll need a lamp that lights up your entire work area brightly, so all details are properly illuminated.

 A lamp is actually more important than you might think.
 It reduces the strain on your eyes, and enables you to focus for longer without getting tired.

 Our Top Picks of Lamps for Miniature Painting